 Community Advocacy Union

 Community Advocacy Union is a student group within the community advocacy department.

 The Community Advocacy Union is responsible for proposing solutions and other conflict resolution methods for identity/social wellness-based issues that may arise on Hampshire's campus.
 The union will serve as a response channel to identity and social wellness-based emergencies that require dialogues or other opportunities to create safer spaces for students, and as a hub for students to spread information on group events, discuss and work on campus issues, and facilitate inter-group dialogue.
 The union will also critically address issues and actively attempt to make decision that fight against oppression, and will make recommendations for the community advocacy directors, student centers, and the Hampshire community as a whole.

-The union is composed of two student representatives from the following centers and one faculty/staff representative: the Lebrón-Wiggins-Pran Cultural Center; the Center for Feminisms; the Queer Community Alliance Center; Spiritual Life; and the Wellness Center.
-The Community Advocacy Union will meet weekly.
+The union is composed of two student representatives from the following centers and one faculty/staff representative: the Lebrón-Wiggins-Pran Cultural Center; the Center for Feminisms; the Queer Community Alliance Center; Spiritual Life Center; and the Wellness Center.
+The Community Advocacy Union meets weekly.

-The CAU recognizes that our group and the centers we represent operate at a disportionately privileged campus.
-Acknowledging this privilege, we actively fight to create and protect safe spaces for students who are affected by privilege on this campus and the world.
+The CAU recognizes that our group and the centers we represent operate at a disproportionately privileged campus.
+Acknowledging this privilege, we actively work to create and protect safe spaces for students who are under-privileged on this campus and in the world.